Week 7 - Mid-Track Project

 Cryptocurrency prices CoinGecko API (no key needed) Price snapshots for top 10 coins in EUR

-Space launches Launch Library 2 (no key needed) Upcoming rocket launches with status and location
+Space launches Launch Library 2 (no key needed) Upcoming launches with rocket, agency, and pad details

 </aside>